-- 40. Another SPE characteristic we view as relevant to the analysis of insolvency remoteness is whether an SPE has created/established a security interest over its assets in favor of (or which may ultimately benefit) the holders of the rated debt.
+- 41. Another SPE characteristic we view as relevant to the analysis of insolvency remoteness is whether an SPE has created/established a security interest over its assets in favor of (or which may ultimately benefit) the holders of the rated debt.
 We believe that this element, if present, could help reduce the practical benefits of--and, therefore, the incentives for--parties such as creditors of an equityholder or an unsecured third-party creditor of the SPE to file the issuer into insolvency proceedings to potentially gain access to the SPE's cash flows and assets.
-We also consider whether laws applicable to the SPE or certain structural features of the transaction provide comfort analogous to a security interest. - ^{41.} We believe reducing the incentive of such parties to attempt to gain access to the SPE's assets and cash flows may reduce the risk of an involuntary insolvency proceeding for the SPE. - 42.
+S&P Global Ratings also considers whether laws applicable to the SPE or certain structural features of the transaction provide comfort analogous to a security interest. - 42.
+We believe reducing the incentive of such parties to attempt to gain access to the SPE's assets and cash flows may reduce the risk of an involuntary insolvency proceeding for the SPE. - 43.
 Given that insolvency remoteness is a matter of opinion and not a fact, the presence or absence of any of the above characteristics is not, on its own, determinative of a specific analytic view by S&P Global Ratings.
-For example, the analysis to assess whether an orphan SPE can be considered insolvency remote may differ significantly from an assessment of an SPE whose shares are held by an operating parent as part of a larger complex group of companies. - ^{43.} We also recognize (and may factor into our analysis) that local laws may provide comfort on certain of the above characteristics and/or provide that certain entities are insolvency-remote as a matter of law without regard to these specific characteristics.
-In certain jurisdictions or regions (including, but not limited to, those discussed in the appendixes) our assessment of insolvency remoteness may be subject to other considerations to reflect local laws and practices.
+For example, the analysis to assess whether an orphan SPE can be considered insolvency remote may differ significantly from an assessment of an SPE whose shares are held by an operating parent as part of a larger complex group of companies. - 44.
+We also recognize (and may factor into our analysis) that local laws may provide comfort on certain of the above characteristics and/or provide that certain entities are insolvency-remote as a matter of law without regard to these specific characteristics.
+In certain jurisdictions or regions (including, but not limited to, those discussed in Appendix A) our assessment of insolvency remoteness may be subject to other considerations to reflect local law and/or local practice.

-Multiple-Use Criteria
+C. Multiple-Use Criteria